 - Not to use headphones or to text while walking (A recent study found that 1 out of 4 high school students engaged in distracted walking in school zones; so did about 1 out of 6 middle school students.)

 It’s up to everyone – drivers, students, parents, teachers and adult pedestrians – to make sure Florida’s school zones are safe places.

 If your child has been injured in a school zone accident in Lutz, Lakeland and Winter Haven or other Central Florida community that was caused by someone else’s negligence, you have a right to seek compensation for the medical expenses and other damages resulting from your injuries.

 The Rivas Law Group has successfully represented child and adult victims of accidents involving cars, buses and other types of vehicles in school zones in Florida.

 We have years of experience in pursuing cases against careless and reckless drivers whose disregard for the law and a child’s safety result in tragic, sometimes fatal injuries.

-Call Rivas Law Group today to schedule a free consultation with one of our experienced Lakeland personal injury attorney.
-In addition to our Lakeland location, we also have offices in Winter Haven and Lutz.
+Call Rivas Law Group today to schedule a free consultation with one of our experienced Lutz personal injury attorney.
+In addition to our Lutz location, we also have offices in Winter Haven and Lakeland.